 More than half of the cases (57 per cent) were caused by Variants of Concern.
 Most of the remaining cases were caused by other less characterised variants such as Lambda or C37, first identified in Peru (21 per cent) and B1621, first identified in Colombia (7 per cent).

-In this context, the interim results suggest efficacy in younger participants but did not allow to conclude on efficacy in the age group above 60, the company said.
+In this context, the company said the company said that the interim results suggest efficacy in younger participants but did not allow to conclude on efficacy in the age group above 60.